Chess-Spyder/pgn4people-poc-demo/docs/status_and_to_dos.md

 # Status and To-Dos

+* 7/19/2022, v.1.2.0 Added graphical board, text-annotation area, FEN-string area, navigation of main line (in addition to previous navigation of alternative variations)

-## 7/14/2022, v.1.1.0 Transitioned to python-chess for the parsing of the PGN file
+* 7/14/2022, v.1.1.0 Transitioned to python-chess for the parsing of the PGN file

 # To Dos

+# Completed To Dos
 ## ✅ GameNode: Add `.fen` attribute to `GameNode` and populate it when nodes are created
 Each node needs to store the FEN corresponding to the position when the node is reached.

-## ❑ Print FEN for chosen node-to-elevate to web page
+## ✅ Print FEN for chosen node-to-elevate to web page
 This is just as an intermediate step, to demonstrate capability.

 ## ✅ Enhance /node/nnn route URL to support specifying a distinguished halfmove